linuxbox-cz/pgdist/doc/tutorial.md

 \ir my_schema/tables/products.sql
 ```

-We can see that project-config containts some header with project name, part, transaction type and finally our files.
-Here you can manage
-the order of files.

-**IMPORTANT**  - Remember that you have to add files into project in the logical order (you can not create `schema.table` if `schema` does not exist).
+**IMPORTANT** - Remember that you should add files into project in the logical order (you can not create `schema.table` if `schema` does not exist).
 But do not worry
 you can always adjust file order in `sql/pg_project.sql`.

 **Remove files**

-In case you have deleted or you just want to remove file from project you can either directly remove it from `pg_project.sql` or use bellow command.
-Again you can write down all files you want to remove or all at once.
+In case you have deleted or you just want to remove file from project you can either directly remove it from [project config. file](project_files/config.md) or use [rm command](develop/cmd/rm.md).
 So now just for example I will delete those two added files and try PGdist status.

 ```